Private Root Servers

 you to update your world definition automatically in the future.

-Now add your other root(s) and define their stable endpoints.
+Now add your other moons(s) and define their stable endpoints.
 You'll end up with something that looks like:

 {